-- Hint: Sometimes the warmer can dry wipes out.
+- Tip: Sometimes, the warmer can dry wipes out.
 I stopped that from happening by keeping the wipes in their plastic bag inside of the warmer.
 I kept the bag closed, and the wipes stayed nice and moist.

-- Hint 2: You can use one of these with homemade wipes as well.
+- Tip 2: You can use one of these with homemade wipes as well.
 Just stick them in a ziplock before placing them in the warmer.

 I was pumped up for exclusive breastfeeding.
 But alas, avoiding bottles altogether was not in my cards.
 My son chugged his bottles of breastmilk, but only if they were warm.
 We had to supplement with formula too, and he would never drink that at room temperature.